The Rocky Horror Picture Show: Theatrical

-To commemorate the film's 50th anniversary, a new 4K remaster of the film, resulting from a 10-month restoration effort by the Walt Disney Studios Restoration Team, is set to be released in theatres in 2025 by 20th Century Studios, with screenings taking place both at midnight and during the day.
+To commemorate the film's 50th anniversary, a new 4K remaster of the film, resulting from a 10-month restoration effort by the Walt Disney Studios Restoration Team, was released in theatres in 2025 by 20th Century Studios, with screenings taking place both at midnight and during the day.
 Disney's Restoration & Library Management director Kevin Schaeffer described the new version of the film as a way "to honor its bold, genre-defying spirit and ensure that audiences – both longtime fans and first-time viewers – can experience it as it was originally intended, with stunning picture and sound."
 Adler added "What began as a small, rebellious project has become a global celebration of individuality, community, and creative freedom.
 This anniversary is a tribute to the fans who kept it alive and kicking all these years."

 Home media

 A Super 8 version of selected scenes of the film was made available.
 In 1983, Ode Records released The Rocky Horror Picture Show, Audience Par-Tic-I-Pation Album, recorded at the 8th Street Playhouse.
 The recording consisted of the film's audio and the standardised call-backs from the audience.
 A home video release was made available in 1987 in the UK.
 In the US, the film (including documentary footage and extras) was released on VHS on 8 November 1990, retailing for $89.95.
 The film received two separate US LaserDisc releases in 1992 and 1997, with the film also being released on LaserDisc in France, Germany and Japan during the 1990s.

 20th Century Fox Home Entertainment released a DVD in the US on 23 October 2000, for the film's 25th anniversary.
 This one is a THX certified two-disc set that features the original theatrical version and an extended version.
 In Australia (Region 4) it was released on DVD in 2002, by 20th Century Fox Home Entertainment South Pacific, while in the UK (Region 2) it was released on DVD on 14 February 2001.
 A 35th anniversary edition Blu-ray was released by 20th Century Fox Home Entertainment in the US on 19 October 2010.
-The disc includes a newly created 7.1 surround sound mix, the original theatrical mono sound mix, and a 4K/2K image transfer from the original camera negative.
+The disc includes a newly created 7.1 surround sound mix, the original theatrical mono sound mix and a 4K/2K image transfer from the original camera negative.
 In addition, new content featuring karaoke and a fan performance were included.

 A 45th anniversary edition Blu-ray was released in September 2020 by Walt Disney Studios Home Entertainment under the 20th Century Home Entertainment label.
 In October 2021, the film was added to Disney+ on the Star hub for users in locations such as the UK, Ireland and Canada.
 For the film's 50th anniversary, film was released on 4K Ultra HD Blu-ray on 7 October 2025 by Sony Pictures Home Entertainment under licence from Disney.